zepedaj/soleil/docs/source/content/cheatsheet.rst

 Cheatsheet
 ------------------------

-As a convenience, all modifiers, utility functions and overridables that are used within `*.solconf` are gathered inside module :mod:`soleil.solconf` and linked here below.
+As a convenience, all modifiers, utility functions and overridables that are useful within `*.solconf` files are gathered inside module :mod:`soleil.solconf` and linked in the tables below.